axew3/phpBB-html-on-Posts/w3all/htmlposts/README.md

 ## Installation

-Copy the extension to phpBB/ext/w3all/w3wpcommon
+Copy the extension to phpBB/ext/w3all/htmlposts

-Go to "ACP" > "Customise" > "Extensions" and enable the "w3 WP common" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Html posts" extension.

 ## License